SashaD826/Portfolio/README.md

   **Problem:** The dataset is vast, requiring careful handling as values cannot be directly compared without segmentation.
 Implementing slicers enables precise filtering and meaningful comparisons, ensuring accurate insights from the complex data.

-  **Goal:** Get statistical data for multiples positions.
+  **Goal:** To get statistical data for multiples positions.
 Can be used for Machine Learning, for example.

   -Python Code: [`IT Salaries Python`](https://github.com/SashaD826/Portfolio/blob/main/it_salaries.ipynb)